 Lightly spray the basket of your air fryer with non-stick spray.
 Preheat per manufacturer’s recommendation.

-Toss the wing flats and drumettes with the seasoning.
+Toss the wing flats and drumettes with salt and pepper.

 Add the wings to the basket (be careful it’s hot!).
 If you have trouble fitting them without overlapping, stand the drumettes along the sides of the basket.